PROFESSORS AND RESEARCHERS

 Articles:

 • Lassalle, G., Recours, R., & Griffet, J. (2018).
-Role of Family Members in Sport Motivation, Involvement and Expertise of Track and Field Athletes in France.
+The Role of Family Members in the Motivation, Involvement, and Expertise of Track and Field Athletes in France.
 Journal of Comparative Family Studies.

 Book chapters:

 • Recours, R. (2015).
-Myopia and Presbyopia in the Sports Business, in Lapeyronie & Roussel: Territorial Management & Marketing of Sports.
+Myopia and Presbyopia in the Sports Business, in Lapeyronie & Roussel: Regional Sports Management and Marketing.
 Dardilly: Les Éditions de Bionnay, pp. 62–71.

 • Communication